 The Graduate Certificate in Nutrition Sciences is offered for students with a personal or professional interest in nutrition, health promotion, or disease prevention.
-Courses address the fundamentals of nutrition science, and how they are involved in nutrient metabolism, obesity, chronic disease prevention, and other current or controversial areas in nutrition.
+Courses address the fundamentals of nutrition science and how it is involved in nutrient metabolism, obesity, chronic disease prevention, and other current or controversial areas in nutrition.
 Each course allows students to develop skills in locating credible sources of nutrition information, analyzing research, and debating contradictory information, all of which will support ongoing professional development.
+Online only.

 Effective Fall 2017